allefeld/atom-pandoc-pdf/README.md

 # Pandoc/PDF

-Pandoc/PDF is a package for the [Atom editor](https://atom.io/) that makes it easy to use [Pandoc](https://pandoc.org/) directly from an editor pane to create a PDF, and to view that PDF in another Atom pane.
+Pandoc/PDF is a package for the [Atom editor](https://atom.io/) that makes it possible to use [Pandoc](https://pandoc.org/) directly from an editor pane to create a PDF, and to view that PDF in another Atom pane.

 It is __not a preview__ package, because what you see is the final, high-quality PDF output.